Kyrgyzstan – Uzbekistan Tour

 • English-speaking local guide accompanying the group in each country.

-• Economy class tickets for flights Bishkek-Tashkent and Tashkent-Urgench.
+• Economy class tickets for flights Bishkek-Tashkent, Tashkent-Nukus, Urgench-Bukhara

 • Train tickets Bukhara – Samarkand.